History of Europe in Timeline

 1918: End of World War I

-World War I concluded in 1918, leaving more than 16 million civilians and military personnel dead and over 60 million European soldiers mobilized.
+In 1918, World War I ended, leaving more than 16 million civilians and military personnel dead and over 60 million European soldiers mobilized.

-In 1919, social revolutions swept through Europe, including the establishment of the Weimar Republic in Germany and the First Austrian Republic.
+In 1919, The Great War led to the establishment of the Weimar Republic in Germany and the First Austrian Republic.

 1919: Treaty of Versailles

-In 1919, the Treaty of Versailles officially ended the First World War, placing full responsibility for the war on Germany and imposing heavy sanctions.
+In 1919, the Treaty of Versailles officially ended World War I, imposing heavy sanctions on Germany and placing full responsibility for the war on the country.

 1922: Rise of Fascism in Italy and the Turkish Republic

-In 1922, Mussolini established a one-party fascist government in the Kingdom of Italy, and Atatürk established the Turkish Republic, adopting the Western alphabet and state secularism.
+In 1922, Mussolini's one-party fascist government was established in the Kingdom of Italy and Atatürk's Turkish Republic adopted the Western alphabet and state secularism.

 In 1932, under Stalin's leadership, confiscations of grain by the Soviet authorities contributed to the second Soviet famine which caused millions of deaths.

-In 1933, Adolf Hitler became the leader of Germany and began to work towards building Greater Germany.
+In 1933, Hitler became the leader of Germany and began to work towards his goal of building Greater Germany.

 In 1933, there were about 9.5 million Jewish people in Europe, representing 1.7% of the population.